 Just by understanding their national motto (HARAMBEE meaning ‘let us all pull together), you will appreciate the hospitability within the country.
 The citizens are quite friendly and welcoming to visitors.

 The local, national language is Swahili.
 Well, you don’t have to worry about understanding their native tongue.
 That is because English is the primary medium of communication despite having Swahili as the National Language.
-Majority of the Kenyan students and tour guides have a pretty good command of English.
+The majority of the Kenyan students and tour guides have a pretty good command of English.

 Though having a word or two phrases in Swahili can come in handy.
 ‘Jambo’ pronounced as ‘ja-m-bo’ is a polite way of saying hello.
 That will get you through any trouble in case you can’t find your way.
 Other terms include;